Guided Walking at Whitby

 Our experienced guides offer the choice of up to three different walks each day – you can choose an Easier Walk one day and switch to a Harder Walk the next

 Easier Walk: We explore Grosmont – where the North York Moors steam railway ends – before walking along bridleways and ancient stone trods to Sleights and Briggswath.
 With great views, we walk up to the magnificent Ruswarp Viaduct and back along the old railway track.
-7 miles (11km) with 1,000 feet (300m) of ascent.
+7 miles (11.5 km) with 950 feet (300m) of ascent.

 Medium Walk: Today we follow an old toll road to Grosmont, before making our way to Sleights and Briggswath.
 Crossing the Esk via the Ruswarp Viaduct we walk back along the old railway track.
 8 miles (13km) with 1,000 feet (300m) of ascent.

 Easier Walk: We begin by exploring the village of Staithes.
 Then we rejoin our coach, which drops us off in the village of Runswick Bay with its broad sandy beach.
-A short walk along the beach (tides permitting) to Kettleness and then via the old railway track to Sandsend.
-6 miles (9.5km) with 900 feet (270m) of ascent.
+A short walk along the beach (tides permitting) to join the Cleveland Way which we follow to Kettleness and Sandsend.
+6 miles (9.5km) with 920 feet (280m) of ascent.

-Medium Walk: After exploring the village of Staithes, we climb out of the village and along the cliff tops, passing Port Mulgrave on our way to the quaint village of Runswick Bay.
-A short walk along the beach (tides permitting) to Kettleness and on to Sandsend.
-9 miles (14.5km) with 1,500 feet (450m) of ascent.
+Medium Walk: After exploring the village of Staithes, we climb ascend out of the village and along the cliff tops, passing Port Mulgrave on our way to the quaint village of Runswick Bay.
+A short walk along the beach (tides permitting) to join the Cleveland Way which we follow to Kettleness and Sandsend.
+9 miles (14.5km) with 1,500 feet (460m) of ascent.

 Harder Walk: From Boulby Cliffs we enjoy fine views while taking the coastal path all the way down to sea level at Staithes.
 Along cliff tops we pass through the tiny Port Mulgrave and Runswick Bay.
-A short walk along the beach (tides permitting) to Kettleness and Sandsend.
-12 miles (19km) with 1,900 feet (570m) of ascent.
+A short walk along the beach (tides permitting) to join the Cleveland Way which we follow to Kettleness and Sandsend.
+12 miles (19.5km) with 1900 feet (580m) of ascent.

 Easier Walk: From Kildale we walk the Cleveland Way to the magnificent viewpoint at Captain James Cook’s monument; we then descend to the foot of Roseberry Topping and on to Great Ayton where James Cook lived as a child.
-There will be the opportunity here to visit the Captain Cook Schoolroom Museum 7 miles (11km) with 1000 feet (300m) of ascent.
+There will may be the opportunity here to visit the Captain Cook Schoolroom Museum.
+6.5 miles (11km) with 1000 feet (300m) of ascent.

 Group D: Cleveland Way and Ravenscar Coast